kdx-08/Portfolio/README.md

 # 💼 Personal Portfolio Website

-A clean and modern personal portfolio website to showcase my projects, skills and experience.
+A clean and modern personal portfolio website to showcase my projects and skills.

 ## 🌐 Live Demo